 To help narrow down your choices, here are 3 of the best cities to live in Canada for 2018!

 Location: North of Toronto, right next door to Richmond Hill.

 Claim To Fame: High Tech Capital of Canada.
 The city has the highest tech and life science companies in Canada, like IBM Canada, Sun Microsystems of Canada Inc, Apple Canada, Lucent Technologies, and Toshiba of Canada Limited.

 Top Attractions: Markham Museum, the FLATO Markham Theatre, featuring world-class music and theatre productions.
 Spring Footway in Toogood Pond Park and Main Street Unionville with its old-school charm and over 70 unique stores.

 Why You Should Make Markham Your New Home Town

-What’s more, Markham is an ideal spot for families who enjoy sports and other fun recreation activities.
-The city has 207 sports fields, 81 baseball diamonds; 126 soccer fields, 65 tennis courts; 10 indoor skating facilities, two cricket pitches; two rugby fields, four bowling green courts; a skate park and 12 golf courses!
+What’s more, Markham is an ideal spot for families who enjoy sports and other fun recreational activities.
+The city has 207 sports fields, 81 baseball diamonds; 126 soccer fields, 65 tennis courts; 10 indoor skating facilities, two cricket pitches; two rugby fields, four bowling green courts; a skate park, and 12 golf courses!

 Arbour Lake Neighbourhood, Calgary, Alberta

-Location: Calgary sits in a vast, often brown coloured plain in Southern Alberta.
+Location: Calgary sits in a vast, often brown colored plain in Southern Alberta.
 With the Rocky Mountains that rise dramatically to the west.